Duplicated & Homologous Chromosomes

 (This donation link uses PayPal on a secure connection.)

 Every somatic cell in your body has 46 chromosomes.
-You received a set of 23 from your mother’s egg and a matching (homologous) set of 23 via your father’s sperm, and now these chromosomes are the genetic material inside nearly every cell of your body, every cell containing 23 pairs of homologous chromosomes.
+You received a set of 23 from your mother’s egg and a set of 23 via your father’s sperm, and now these chromosomes are the genetic material inside nearly every cell of your body.